Kansas City Chiefs vs. Washington Football Team NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Chiefs stats and trends

-- Thus far this season Kansas City has one win against the spread.
+- So far this year Kansas City has one win against the spread.

-- Kansas City's games this year have eclipsed the over/under in 66.7% of its opportunities (four times in six games with a set point total).
+- Kansas City has gone over the point total in 66.7% of its opportunities this year (four times in six games with a set point total).

-- When Kansas City amasses more than 407.8 yards, the team is 1-1 against the spread and 1-1 overall.
+- The Chiefs rack up 30.8 points per game, comparable to the 31 per matchup the Football Team surrender.

-- The Chiefs have turned the ball over 11 times this season, seven more turnovers than the Football Team have forced (4).
+- Kansas City is 1-1 against the spread and 1-1 overall when the team picks up over 407.8 yards.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with Washington.